 The world’s largest uranium producing mine is Cigar Lake in Canada.
-Some 6,924 metric tons of uranium were generated there in 2017.
-The second-largest mine is McArthur River, also in Canada, with nearly 6,200 metric tons of uranium produced in 2017.
-Approximately 50 percent of the uranium worldwide is produced by the mining method of in-situ leaching.
+Some 6,924 metric tons of uranium were generated there in 2019.
+The second-largest mine is Husab in Namibia with 3,400 metric tons of uranium produced in 2019.
+Approximately 57 percent of the uranium worldwide is produced by the mining method of in-situ leaching.

-Kazakh state-owned KazAtomProm is the world’s leading uranium company, having produced about 12,500 metric tons in 2017.
-Canadian Cameco and French Orano follow closely behind.
-In the same year, only 13 companies accounted for 93 percent of the total global mine production of uranium.
+Kazakh state-owned KazAtomProm is the world’s leading uranium company, having produced about 12,229 metric tons in 2019 (or 13,291 metric tons when the company's fifty percent stake of Energy Asia's production is included).
+French Orano and Canadian Cameco follow in second and third place, respectively.
+In the same year, only 14 companies accounted for 94 percent of the total global mine production of uranium.

-The leading consumers of uranium worldwide are the countries with the highest share of nuclear energy: the United States, France, and Russia.
-The U.S. used nearly 18,200 metric tons of uranium in 2016.
-That was nearly twice as much as France, which ranked second.
+The leading consumers of uranium worldwide are the countries with the highest share of nuclear energy: the United States, France, and China.
+The U.S. used nearly 19,200 metric tons of uranium in 2018.
+That was more than twice as much as France, which ranked second.
 Although there are global tendencies towards alternative energies, projections for nuclear energy consumption show a distinct increase until 2035.
-That means that uranium will continue to be an important commodity for decades to come.
+This means that uranium will continue to be an important commodity for decades to come.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 Research Lead covering energy, environment, chemicals & resources